Jonadob Nathaniel

-D. Jonadob Nathaniel is a New Testament Scholar and the current the Director, Translations at the Bible Society of India, Bangalore.
+Devasagayam Jonadob Nathaniel is a New Testament Scholar and the current the Director, Translations at the Bible Society of India, Bangalore.

 Jonadob was Translations Advisor at the Bible Society of India and was involved in language translations and revisions of the Bible in many of the Indian languages.
 As a Translations Scholar, Jonadob Nathaniel has been an advocate of the Paratext utility developed by the United Bible Societies.

 In 2014, Jonadob led a Nepali language Bible Translation Workshop at Darjeeling.

 Studies

 Jonadob pursued graduate studies in sciences from the Madras University and proceeded to the Union Biblical Seminary, Pune where he studied a bachelors course under C. V. Mathew.

 For postgraduate studies, Jonadob joined the United Theological College, Bangalore where he specialised in New Testament during 1988–1990 under Professor K. James Carl and M. V. Abraham and undertook a dissertation entitled The background and use of the term "Mysterion" in the Pauline Corpus and was awarded an M. Th. degree by Senate of Serampore College (University) in its annual convocation by then Registrar, D. S. Satyaranjan.
 During Jonadob's study period in Bangalore, his other companions included B. D. Prasad Rao, H. R. Cabral and Daniel Sadananda.
 Jonadob also pursued doctoral studies at the South East Asia Graduate School of Theology in Manila.